dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             <label for="email">Email</label>
             <input required type="email" name="Email" id="email" />
             <div id="email-help">
-              We'll never share your email with anyone else.
+              We'll never share your information with anyone else.
             </div>
             <label for="family"
               >Tell us about you, your family, and your home.</label